 Employee Relations - The Company has labor agreements with several union locals in the United States and several European employees belong to European trade unions.
-There were two union contracts in the U.S. that expired during fiscal year 2017, both of which have been successfully negotiated.
+There are three union contracts in the U.S. that will expire during fiscal year 2018.
+We are currently in the planning phase for these negotiations.